-- (1) After consulting with the supervisor, students must submit a research proposal for a doctoral dissertation to the dean (via Kyoumu) by the specified deadline mentioned below. - (2) Submission deadlines for research proposal - 3D/5D program: Within one year of enrollment in the doctoral program. - SD program: Within six months of enrollment in the doctoral program.
+- (1) After consulting with the supervisor, students must submit a research proposal for a doctoral dissertation to Kyoumu by the specified deadline mentioned below. - (2) Submission deadlines for research proposal - 3D/5D program: Within one year of enrollment in the doctoral program. - SD program: Within six months of enrollment in the doctoral program.